 1. Plan sheets and associated details.

 Plans shall include a typical section for storage facilities that includes top and bottom design elevations for each material.
 The typical section shall also identify the seasonal high groundwater elevation, source of groundwater data, who prepared the geotechnical report and date of final report.
 The design infiltration rate utilized by the Design Professional to determine the drainage calculations shall also be shown on the typical section.

-- 2. Stormwater Report & Calculations: - General description of site features, including all water-related features, (e.g. wetlands, drainage/irrigation ditches, natural waterways). - Drainage basin area map using color and hatching to differentiate the subbasins.
-Sequentially number each basin and identify C factor. - Pre and post-development peak flow rates and runoff volume calculations using the Rational Method. - The basin area map shall show flood routing and identify depth of ponding of the 100-year storm if the primary system is designed for less than the 100-year storm.
-All flows must be contained in the right-of-way or storm drain easements without impacting private property. - 3.
-Geotechnical Report: - Boring logs and soils classification. - Establishment of the seasonal high groundwater elevation through monitoring. - The report shall show both the observed or measured hydraulic conductivity and the recommended design rate in inches/hour. - Draft Operation & Maintenance manuals for stormwater facilities for Development Projects.
-See Section 8012.16 for details regarding O&M Plans. - 8012.7 Final Plan Deliverables
+- 2. Peak discharge rates for Q100 and Q25 shall be included on the design plans at each inlet with the total Q100 cumulative flow shown in the profile for conveyance pipes.
+For pressure flow, the plans shall also show the Hydraulic Grade Line (HGL) in the profile or on a separate plan submittal if the HGL conflicts with other items in the profile view. - 3.
+Stormwater Report & Calculations: - General description of site features, including all water-related features, (e.g. wetlands, drainage/irrigation ditches, natural waterways). - Drainage basin area map using color and hatching to differentiate the subbasins.
+Sequentially number each basin and identify C factor.
+Show topography and ensure there is sufficient information or survey to explain the design and upstream/downstream effects. - Pre and post-development peak flow rates and runoff volume calculations using the Rational Method. - The basin area map shall show flood routing and identify depth of ponding of the 100-year storm if the primary system is designed for less than the 100-year storm.
+All flows must be contained in the right-of-way or storm drain easements without impacting private property. - 4.
+Geotechnical Report: - Boring logs and soils classification. - Establishment of the seasonal high groundwater elevation through monitoring. - Both the observed or measured hydraulic conductivity and the recommended design rate in inches/hour. - Map showing the locations of the test pits, boring holes, and groundwater monitoring. - 5.
+Draft Operation & Maintenance manuals for stormwater facilities.
+See Section 8012.15 for details regarding O&M Plans. - 8012.6 Final Plan Deliverables (Capital Projects and Development Projects)